 - Can be pricey for larger headcounts

-Founded nearly two decades ago, Nüage Designs has become a go-to for wedding planners and event designers looking to source something extra-special for their clients.
+Founded in 2004, Nüage Designs has become a go-to for wedding planners and event designers looking to source something extra-special for their clients.
 We’re talking tablecloths made from pin-tucked tulle, quilted leather, and pattern-embroidered sequins.

 Nüage’s collection spans multiple categories, from table coverings to pillows, placemats to chargers.
-Expect prices to increase as fabrics become more luxe; for example, a 108-inch round tablecloth in matte satin costs about $25, whereas a 3-D floral-embroidered style is roughly $65 for the same size.
+Expect prices to increase as fabrics become more luxe; for example, a 108-inch round tablecloth in Lamour satin costs about $30, whereas a modern white lace is $95 for the same size.

 Instagram-obsessed couples will appreciate partnerships with event influencers, like invitation designer Ceci Johnson of Ceci New York, who created a capsule collection that translates her signature style into custom linens.
 Those in the Chicago and Miami metro areas will welcome the fact that the company also rents furniture through its sister brand, Nüvole Collection.